rossrobino/drab/src/getting-started/index.md

 **drab** can be utilized in [any framework that supports custom elements](https://custom-elements-everywhere.com/).
 If you are using a server-side rendering (SSR) framework and are installing the elements instead of using a CDN/script tag, you will need to ensure the element's code only runs on the client.
 Here are a few examples on how to do this in popular JavaScript frameworks with functions like `onMount` or `useEffect`.
 If you aren't using a SSR framework, you can omit these wrappers since the code will only run on the client.

-_\*If you see a better way to write any of these examples, please create an issue or pull request!_
+_\*If you see a better way to write any of these examples or a framework that is missing, please [create an issue or pull request](https://github.com/rossrobino/drab/issues)!_

 ### Astro